On $r$-to-$p$ norms of random matrices with nonnegative entries: Asymptotic normality and $\ell_\infty$-bounds for the maximizer: Preliminaries

-\begin{remark}\normalfont It is worthwhile to point out that the convergence rate of the non-linear power method is, in general, not comparable to the rate of convergence of the classical Von Mises power iteration.
-However, as we will see in Lemma~\ref{lem:ingredients}, the $\ell_\infty$-bound on the maximizing vector in the non-linear case, stated in Proposition~\ref{prop:vec-close}, enables us to make this connection and obtain the rate of convergence result. \end{remark}
+\begin{remark}\normalfont It is worthwhile to point out that the convergence rate of the nonlinear power method depends on quantities in terms of the $\vv$-norm, which depends on the maximizer~$\vv$.
+Thus it might not be clear why this gives a useful rate of convergence.
+However, as we will see in Lemma~\ref{lem:ingredients}, the $\ell_\infty$-bound on the maximizing vector in the nonlinear case, stated in Proposition~\ref{prop:vec-close}, enables us to obtain the desired rate of convergence result. \end{remark}

 \begin{proof}[Proof of Proposition~\ref{th:boydmain}] For any two fixed vectors $\xx,\hh \in \R^n$, and a function $f$, let us denote the directional derivative of $f$ at $\xx$ as